OneGet/oneget/readme.md

 - [PowerShellGet Provider](https://github.com/PowerShell/PowerShellGet)
 - [MicrosoftDockerProvider](https://github.com/OneGet/MicrosoftDockerProvider)
 - [NanoServerPackage](https://github.com/OneGet/NanoServerPackage)
-- Checkout OneGet providers from our Community such as Gistprovider, OfficeProvider, 0Install and more from powershellgallery.com or simply run [Find-PackageProvider cmdlet](https://msdn.microsoft.com/en-us/powershell/gallery/psget/oneget/packagemanagement_cmdlets)
+- Check out OneGet providers from our Community such as Gistprovider, OfficeProvider, 0Install and more from powershellgallery.com or simply run [Find-PackageProvider cmdlet](https://msdn.microsoft.com/en-us/powershell/gallery/psget/oneget/packagemanagement_cmdlets)
 - Want to write a provider?
-Checkout our [sample provider](https://www.powershellgallery.com/packages/MyAlbum/)
+Check out our [sample provider](https://www.powershellgallery.com/packages/MyAlbum/)
-- Wanna to download packages from http://Chocolatey.org, try out [ChocolateyGet provider](https://www.powershellgallery.com/items?q=ChocolateyGet&x=15&y=13)
+- Want to download packages from http://Chocolatey.org, try out [ChocolateyGet provider](https://www.powershellgallery.com/items?q=ChocolateyGet&x=15&y=13)
-- Wanna to control which packages to use and where to get them from based on your organization, checkout [PSL provider](https://github.com/OneGet/PSLProvider)
+- Want to control which packages to use and where to get them from based on your organization?
+Check out [PSL provider](https://github.com/OneGet/PSLProvider)